 It’s true you don’t need to eat fresh produce all year round, there are many people who eat more seasonally.
 In fact, in our home, we tend to slow down on salads for lunch and dinner and focus more on those winter stores of root vegetables, winter squash, and the canned food we managed to put up at harvest time.

-But we do still love a fresh green salad even in the middle of winter and by utilizing different growing strategies, you can grow greens all year long.
+But we do still love a good, fresh green salad like harvest pear salad and fresh peach salad.
+Even in the middle of winter, by utilizing different growing strategies, you can grow greens all year long.

 Succession Planting